Information for Authors

-Manuscripts should conform to the Uniform Requirements of the International Committee of Medical Journal Editors.www.icmje.org
+Manuscripts should conform to the Uniform Requirements of the International Committee of Medical Journal Editors.

 Age and Ageing is a member of the Committee of Publication Ethics (COPE) www.publicationethics.org.uk.
 In accordance with the code of conduct we will report any cases of suspected plagiarism or duplicate publishing.
-Age and Ageing reserves the right to use plagiarism detecting software to screen submitted papers.
+Age and Ageing uses plagiarism detecting software.

 For support and more information please contact the Age and Ageing Editorial Office.
 The Editorial Manager is Katy Ladbrook.

 All articles must conform to our formatting guidelines and not exceed the word count limit for its category.
 Where the author wishes to exceed the word limit or use a large data set, we may be able to accommodate additional information on our web site as Supplementary Data if the paper is accepted.